puppetlabs/puppetdb/documentation/ha.markdown

 reasons, then streaming replication works very well.

 There are other replication solutions available for PostgreSQL that do provide write availability.
-Some of these use a master election system to choose which database is writable.
+Some of these use a leader election system to choose which database is writable.
 This can work, but it tends to be difficult to deploy and operate.